Blogs posts with information on international careers. For more information please visit the international careers section of our website.

 Are you yearning for a career in the humanitarian sector?
 Well, here’s some good news: every year the ICRC hires up to 150 new programme officers or ‘general delegates’.
 Delegates are the stage managers of the ICRC, the generalists who work alongside the medics, engineers and other specialists to put […]

-With a population of 1.3 billion, China recently became the second largest economy and is increasingly playing an important and influential role in the global economy.
+With a population of 1.4 billion, China plays an important and influential role in the global economy – and its graduate labour market plays a part in that.

 There are many reasons why Chinese students with an international education are in demand in China.
-The core advantages of studying abroad are the improved English language skills and the broadening international networks which […]
+Employability in Focus, a 2019 report by the British Council, finds core advantages of you studying […]

 Happy Thanksgiving to all our American students!
 Here LSE alum Lauren Maffeo (MSc Gender, Media and Culture), who is now Content Editor for GetApp.com, shares some insights about her job search process as an American student at LSE: